 Minister for Public Transport, Roads and Road Safety, Ben Carroll, added: “Transport is one of the state’s biggest emitters – but Victoria’s transport sector stands ready to take strong action to ensure a sustainable industry, and future, for our state.”

 The Climate Change Strategy follows the Labor Government’s major investment to transition the state to a cleaner economy, powered by 40 per cent renewable electricity by 2025 and 50 per cent by 2030.

-Environment Victoria CEO, Jono La Nauze, said that Victoria’s new climate targets pile even more pressure on the Federal Government to increase their target of only 26-28 per cent emissions cuts by 2030.
+Environment Victoria CEO, Jono La Nauze, said Victoria’s new climate targets more pressure on the Federal Government to increase their target of only 26-28 per cent emissions cuts by 2030.

 “By announcing targets of 45-50 per cent by 2030, Victoria has almost matched the recent U.S. pledge of 50-52 per cent, but the science is clear we need to act much faster.
 Judged against what we need to do to stop the climate crisis, these targets fall far short.”